 These three "sides" refer to different approaches to the practical measurement of production and income: the "output approach", the "expenditure approach", and the "income approach".
 Consider a closed economy with three production sectors.
-Sector 1 produces raw materials (or energy) in the amount Q_1 per time unit, Sector 2 produces durable capital goods in the amount Q_2 per time unit, and the third sector produces consumption goods in the amount Q_3 per time unit.
+Sector 1 produces intermediate goods (including raw materials and energy) in the amount $Q_1$ per time unit, Sector 2 produces durable capital goods in the amount $Q_2$ per time unit, and the third sector produces consumption goods in the amount $Q_3$ per time unit.
 It is common to distinguish between three basic production factors available ex ante a given production process.
-These are land (or, more generally, non-producible natural resources), labor, and capital (producible durable means of production).
-In practice also raw materials are a necessary production input.
-Traditionally, this input has been regarded as itself produced at an early stage within the production process and then used up during the remainder of the production process.
-In formal dynamic analysis, however, both capital and raw materials are considered produced prior to the production process in which the latter are used up.
-This is why we include raw materials as a fourth production factor in the production functions of the three sectors.
+These are land or, more generally, non-producible means of production, labor, and capital (producible durable means of production).
+In practice also intermediate goods are a necessary production input.
+As mentioned above, in simple models this input is regarded as itself produced at an early stage within the production period and then used up during the remainder of the production process.
+In more rigorous dynamic analyses, however, the intermediate goods are considered produced prior to the production process in which they are used.
+To see what this looks like and what it means to abstract from it in the simpler models, we here consider intermediate goods as a fourth input type produced separately in Sector 1. .....

-• • • •

-1.4 Some terminological points

-On the vocabulary used in this book:

-(Incomplete)

-Economic terms

-Physical capital refers to stocks of reproducible durable means of production such as machines and structures.
-Reproducible non-durable means of production include raw materials and energy and are sometimes called intermediate goods.
-Non-reproducible means of production, such as land and other natural resources, are in this book not included under the heading "capital" but just called natural resources.

-We follow the convention in macroeconomics and, unless otherwise specified, use "capital" for physical capital, that is, a production factor.
+1.4 Some terminological points (Incomplete) We follow the convention in macroeconomics and, unless otherwise specified, use "capital" for physical capital, that is, a (re-producible) production factor.
 In other branches of economics and in everyday language "capital" may mean the funds (sometimes called "financial capital") that finance purchases of physical capital.

-By a household's wealth (sometimes denoted net wealth), W, we mean the value of the total stock of resources possessed by the household at a given point in time.
-This wealth generally has two main components, the human wealth, which is the present value of the stream of future labor income, and the non-human wealth.
+By a household's wealth (sometimes denoted net wealth), W, we mean the value of the total stock of real as well as financial resources, possessed by the household at a given point in time.
+This wealth generally has two main components, the human wealth, which is the present value of the expected stream of future labor income, and the non-human wealth.
 The latter is the sum of the value of the household's physical assets (also called real assets) and its net financial assets.
 Typically, housing wealth is the dominating component in households' physical assets.
 By net financial assets is meant the difference between the value of financial assets and the value of financial liabilities.
 Financial assets include cash as well as paper claims that entitles the owner to future transfers from the issuer of the claim, perhaps conditional on certain events.
-Bonds and shares are examples.
-And a financial liability of a household (or other type of agent) is an obligation to transfer resources to others in the future.
+Bonds and shares of stock are examples.
+A financial liability of an economic agent is an obligation to transfer resources to others in the future.
 A mortgage loan is an example.

-In spite of this distinction between what is called physical assets and what is called financial assets, often in macroeconomics (and in this book unless otherwise indicated) the household's "financial wealth" is used synonymous with its non-human wealth, that is, including purely physical assets like land, house, car, machines, and other equipment.
-Somewhat at odds with this convention macroeconomics (including this book) generally uses "investment" as synonymous with "physical capital investment", that is, procurement of new machines and plants by firms and new houses or apartments by households.
+In spite of the described distinction between what is called physical assets and what is called financial assets, often in macroeconomics the household's "financial wealth" is used as synonymous with its non-human wealth.
+In this book, unless otherwise indicated, we follow this convention.
+Thereby, a household's financial wealth is the total value of its non-human assets, thus including not only its net financial assets, but also its physical assets like land, house, car, machines, and other equipment.
+Somewhat at odds with this convention, macroeconomics (including this book) generally uses "investment" as synonymous with "physical capital investment", that is, procurement of new machines and plants by firms and new houses or apartments by households.
 Then, when having purchases of financial assets in mind, macroeconomists talk of financial investment.

-'''

-Saving (flow) vs. savings (stock).
+Saving (flow) versus savings (stock).

-'''

-1.5 Brief history of macroeconomics
+1.5 Brief history of macroeconomics Text not yet available.

-'''

-Text not yet available.

-'''

-'''

-Akerlof and Shiller (2009)

-Gali (2008)

-'''

-1.6 Literature notes

-...